codemarc/smashdata/README.md

 -k <key>:     Specify the key to use for encryption/decryption.
               If not provided, the file path is used as the key.

+-n:           output to console and do not write or delete.

 -v:           Enable verbose mode, which prints messages indicating
               whether the file is being encrypted or decrypted.